This first set of recommendations applies to all types of subscriptions.

 To prevent a user from accidentally moving key elements around on a page when using the designer, you can enable the option Lock elements by default in your company settings.
 This way, when a user edits a page, none of the existing elements can be moved or resized by default.
 Only when the user explicitly unlocks the page can the elements be moved and resized again.

 In your company settings, you can predefine a set of colors that will be offered to the user when she/he opens a color picker in the designer.
 By setting this to the colors that match your corporate identity, it becomes a lot easier for your users to pick the right colors.

 Channels can be played simply by visiting their unique channel playback address, e.g. http://playr.biz/1234/5678.
 As a result, configuring a playback device is as simple as setting the web browser to open this playback address.

 However, we recommend taking one extra step during setup and that is to register your playback device.
 You do this by configuring the web browser to open http://play.playr.biz.
 Only the first time will you see a registration code, with which you register the device in the Players section of the company settings.
 Subsequently you can configure which channel should be shown on that playback device.
 The nice thing is that this enables you to conveniently switch channels later, if you so require.

 In addition, you can configure a number of other options for that particular playback device, like its time zone (so that it properly applies content schedules), its content language (so that it displays things like dates and times in the appropriate format) and its content read speed.

-If you do not want just anyone to play your channel content (if they have somehow managed to get hold of your channel playback address), then go to your company settings and check the option Playback only on registered players.
+If you do not want just anyone to play your channel content (if they have somehow managed to get hold of your channel playback address), then go to your company settings and set the option Allow playback on something other than All devices.
 That way you can only play a channel from devices that are registered through the procedure described above.